 Overview

 Use the X Live Search MCP server from your ATXP-powered agent to search X (formerly Twitter) for posts and conversations using xAI’s Grok models.
-The server provides advanced filtering capabilities and returns AI-generated summaries with citations to source posts.Example prompts
+Powered by xAI’s Agentic Search Tools API, the server uses AI agents that autonomously explore and make follow-up queries to provide comprehensive search results with citations.Example prompts

 - “What are the latest updates from Stripe?”